 Decent travel insurance cover

-Make sure you’re vehicle is road legal too and you have the right insurance cover for the country you are travelling in.
+Make sure your vehicle is road legal too and you have the right insurance cover for the country you are travelling in.
 You can get a quote for camper van and car insurance here.
 As important though is to make sure you all have appropriate travel insurance.
 It’s reckless and potentially financial suicide to travel without good cover.
 Get a free quote using the widget below:

 Essential travel documents

-When you’re road trip is taking you out of your home country, it’s important to have the correct travel documents with you and have a back up plan, in the event things go wrong.
+When your road trip is taking you out of your home country, it’s important to have the correct travel documents with you and have a back up plan, in the event things go wrong.
 Take a look at our list of essential travel documents you need on any road trip or overland journey.

 It’s so easy to pack too much on a road trip and overload the car to bursting point.
 With bags and boxes crammed into every available space, it’ll become an uncomfortable ride for everyone.
 Consider how you organise your bags, and where to keep those items you’ll use most often.
 If you regularly stop for a coffee break and use your Kelly kettle, there’s no point storing it underneath all the bags because every time you stop you’ll have to unpack everything to get to it.

 Take a look: Essential road trip packing list